 - Low level wastes (liquids and solids) have a dose on contact < 2 mSv/h - Intermediate level wastes (liquids and solids) have a dose on contact > 2 mSv/h.

 Shielding must be employed for all processes and storage facilities where intermediate level wastes are involved

-For long term waste disposal purposes offsite (to the proposed Commonwealth Radioactive Waste Management Facility), the above definition does not apply and all wastes are to be classified and managed according to ARPANSA's system (RPS 20).
+For long term waste disposal purposes offsite (to the proposed National Radioactive Waste Management Facility), the above definition does not apply and all wastes are to be reclassified and managed in accordance with ARPANSA's RPS 20 Safety Guide for Classification of Radioactive Waste.